TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Patient_Profiles/Michelle.md

 What I need is something to help me make those changes.

-If you would like to know more about what I need, please email me michelle@outlook.com
+If you would like to know more about what I need, please email me Michelle c/o benjamin.jones21@det.nsw.edu.au

 ## Summary of Medical notes
 - 'Silent' myocardial infarction localised to the inferior aspect of the left ventricular